CavHack/orbifold/README.md

 # orbifold
 An orbifold inspired UI for Mesos.

+Orbifold UI is a DC/OS inspired Marathon-laden Standalone GUI for Container 2.0: Realistically, delivering container services means delivering a platform that can run application logic along with the gamut of backend services on shared infrastructure, combining all workloads onto a single platform that improves efficiency and simplifies complex operations.
+The collection of capabilities that modern applications require includes monitoring, continuous deployment, relational databases, web servers, virtual networking and more.

-This is a fully customizable standalone UI for Mesos which Propagates metadata from Clusters, allows for Task execution, data persistence between sessions using cluster-store, and stylistic automation via Gulp in a dynamic UI which presents the User with an Alternative interface to Mesosphere.
+This is a fully customizable standalone UI for Mesos which Propagates metadata from Clusters, allows for Task execution, data persistence between sessions with cluster-store, scheduling via Marathon, Dispatching to sockets and stylistic automation via Gulp, comprising a dynamic UI which presents the User with an Alternative interface to Mesosphere.

+Mesos cedes much of its scheduling authority over to the frameworks (in DC/OS, we call them “services”) that are running on it.
+This means that all of the services running on DC/OS can have their own scheduler and that each scheduler can be specifically optimized for unique kinds of workloads and constraints.
+Furthermore, these schedulers are customized to simplify “Day 2” operations by making services easy to install, scale and upgrade without downtime, among other benefits.

 The overall structure of 'Orbifold-UI' is dependent on the recent breakthroughs at Facebook React: We exploit this state-of-the-art 'stateful component' element which forces developers to compartmentalize, automate, and template using promises; masking or hashing functions which work efficiently on the DOM.